heyoka/faxe-docs/docs/nodes/collect.md

 |collect()
 .key_field('data.code')
 .update(lambda: "data.mode" == 1)
-.delete(lambda: str_length("data.message") > 7)
+.remove(lambda: str_length("data.message") > 7)

 ```
 Collect by the field `data.code`, update an item when the `data.mode` field is 1.

-Items get deleted, if they have a value for `data.message`, that is more than 7 chars long.
+Items get removed, if they have a value for `data.message`, that is more than 7 chars long.

 Example 3
 --------